 Do you remember that one of the major causes of acne is clogged pores where the top layer of the skin can not properly detach and disrupts the flow of sebum?
 Retinoid, with one of their ability being able to regulate skin cell turnover and control inflammation, has been shown to reduce acne lesions.
 It can reduce both comedones as well as inflamed acne.
 It is like killing two birds with one stone.

-Improve the appearance of fine lines and reverse the sign of premature aging
+Improve the appearance of fine lines and reverse the sign of premature ageing

-Fine lines are one of the earliest signs of aging.
+Fine lines are one of the earliest signs of ageing.
 You can pair retinoid with your favorite hydrating products to plump up your skin and reduce the appearance of fine lines on your skin.
-Wave goodbye to signs of aging.
+Wave goodbye to signs of ageing.

 Increase collagen production and skin’s elasticity

 Collagen is the building block of our skin.
 It gives that plump and elastic look on our skin.
 In our mid-20s our skin collagen production starts to decline causing the loss of bounciness on our skin thus the ageing.
 Retinoid can work on the cellular level and signal them to produce more collagen to compensate with the progressive decline.